-How To Get Your $100 Gift Card And First Year Annual Fee Waived
+How To Get Your First Year Annual Fee Waived

-All you have to do is click over to the promo page here:
+All you have to do is click over to the offer page here:

 After you finish your application, you should be approved either immediately or a short while after you apply and you will receive your new card in the mail within a few weeks.
-Once approved, RateSupermarket will contact you by email to instruct you on how to claim your $100 gift card.
+It's that simple.

 What If I Don't Meet the Minimum Income Requirements?